-The two-year master’s programme in Business Administration - Strategy and Management in International Organizations (SMIO) aims to educate future leaders with good judgment, who can make well-balanced decisions.
+In the two-year master’s program in Business Administration - Strategy and Management in International Organizations (SMIO) we aim to educate future leaders with good judgment, who can analyze complex problems and make well-balanced decisions.

-Upon completion of the Business Administration master’s programme, students will be competent analysts and competitive candidates for employment in international organizations in general.
-Students who specialize in Innovation and Project Management will be ready to work within high-tech companies, and be equipped with a special understanding of highly innovative settings and project-based organizing.
-Students who specialize in Marketing will instead have a good foundation for understanding customer behavior, new market research methods and brands.
-Among our alumni we find for example consultants, business analysts, innovation strategists, marketing and brand executives, HR managers and project managers.
-Some alumni have also started their own businesses while others have chosen to pursue an academic career through doctoral studies.
+Upon completion of the Business Administration master’s program, students will be competent analysts and competitive candidates for employment in international organizations in general.
+Students who specialize in Innovation and Project Management will be ready to work within high-tech companies and be equipped with a special understanding of highly innovative settings and project-based organizing.
+Students who specialize in Marketing will instead have a good foundation for understanding customer behavior, new market research methods, and brands.
+Among our alumni we find, for example, consultants, business analysts, innovation strategists, marketing and brand executives, HR managers and project managers.
+Some alumni have started their own businesses, while others have chosen to pursue an academic career through doctoral studies.